Myth Vs. The Sweet

 down in more detail

-Erythritol is a sweetener that naturally occurs in many fruits and vegetables, including grapes, melons, and pears.
+Erythritol is a sweetener that is naturally found in many fruits and vegetables, including grapes, melons, and pears.
+It is also produced by the human body when we break down sugar.
 For more than 30 years, erythritol has also been commercially produced through a fermentation process, like those used to make beer, bread and cheese.

 In 1999 (almost 25 years ago), erythritol was given the highest safety rating possible by the World Health Organization and the Food & Agriculture Organization of the UN Joint Expert Committee on Food Additives.